 Leveraging two phase 1 clinical trials we in chapter 5-6 further evaluate the cross-reactivity and cross-protective efficacy of the humoral immune response elicited by seasonal and pandemic influenza vaccines in humans:

 Chapter 5 assesses the cross-protective efficacy of TVV in healthy adults.
 By making use of a novel human-to-mouse serum transfer and challenge model we evaluated the cross-protective efficacy of the humoral immune response induced by 1, 2 and 3x TVV in healthy adults.

 Chapter 6 further explores the role of ADCC in HA specific cross-reactivity and cross-protection induced by TVV and pandemic influenza vaccine in healthy adults.

 Chapter 7 comprises a summary and discussion of the findings presented in this thesis.
 The results are discussed in the context of the influenza vaccine field and the future perspective of broadly protective influenza vaccines.

 - Research conducted at: Crucell Vaccine Institute

-Chapter 6: Cross-reactive antibody-dependent-cellular-cytotoxicity correlates with neutralizing, HA-stem reactive antibodies and cross-protection following influenza vaccination in humans (Embargo until 17 June 2018)
+Chapter 6: Cross-reactive antibody-dependent-cellular-cytotoxicity correlates with neutralizing, HA-stem reactive antibodies and cross-protection following influenza vaccination in humans (Embargo up to and including 17 June 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.